 The pup is then re-introduced to the older dog with a very “up”, happy tone of voice.
 It is important to be neither forceful nor overly cautious about the introduction.
 A very positive and matter of fact attitude is best.

 The play times should last a few minutes at a time, always supervised.
-Don’t allow the pup to annoy the older dog.
+The pup should not be permitted to annoy the older dog.
 Gently correct the pup and teach it to be careful, using the cue “careful”, not to injure the older dog with its sharp teeth.
 The established dog must be included in the play time and actually receive MORE attention than the puppy.

-Don’t allow the older dog to “mark”, (urinate on structures around), the house, yard or neighborhood.
+The older dog should not be permitted to “mark”, (urinate on structures around), the house, yard or neighborhood.
 This “territorializing” is the method dogs use to establish ‘ownership’ of the area.
 Have the older dog neutered, if you have not already done so.
 This is a good idea even if you are not introducing a new dog to the family.
 Neutering of both males and females lessens the incidence of mammary and prostate cancer, eliminate the possibility of uterine, ovarian or testicular cancer and makes them calmer and more loyal pets.

 Always have your dog under control when introducing him/her to a new pup/dog, remembering that dogs are never totally predictable.

 Finally, it is VERY important that you do NOT punish your older dog if s/he growls at the puppy when the pup bites the older dog.
-To do so will disrupt the natural hierarchy that is being set up by the dogs and will cause your dog to associate the newcomer with punishment and so to resent it.
-If you console the pup and punish the adult dog, the adult will wait for the opportunity, when you are not available to punish, and may attack the pup in order to remind the pup that he considers the puppy an invader.
+To do so will disrupt the natural behavior of an adult dog to correct and teach the puppy how to get on with other dogs.
+It will also cause your dog to associate the newcomer with punishment and so to resent it.
+If you console the pup and punish the adult dog, the adult will wait for the opportunity, when you are not available to punish, and may attack the pup in order to remind the pup that he considers the puppy an intruder.
 The results may be more aggressive than the original warning growl.